MichaelCurrin/docsify-js-tutorial/docs/README.md

 ### Why not use a static site generator?

-_Docsify_ is a SPA, not a static-site generator.
-Though this should hopefully change when Docsify version 5 comes out.
+_Docsify_ is a Single-Page Application library.
+It is **not** a static-site generator (though, hopefully this will change when Docsify version 5 comes out).

 _Jekyll_ and _Hugo_ are excellent options for static site generators.
 They can use themes suited to documentation and they can build off of a _docs_ directory.
-If you want to read more about those, see my [resources](https://github.com/MichaelCurrin/static-sites-generator-resources) project.
+See more info in my [Jekyll Resources](https://michaelcurrin.github.io/dev-resources/resources/jekyll/).
+If you are interested in a Jekyll template that is built around presenting a docs site, see [jekyll-gh-actions-quickstart](https://github.com/MichaelCurrin/jekyll-gh-actions-quickstart).

-These are just tools to build a site.
-What is appropriate depends on your usecase, how much you need to customized the site and how much effort you want to spend on installing/running/maintaining the project.
+Jekyll and Uho are just tools to build a site.
+What is appropriate depends on your use-case, how much you need to customized the site and how much effort you want to spend on installing/running/maintaining the project.

 I find _Docsify_ light to add to a project and to use for new projects.
 So it is a great fit for me.

-A static site generator can be heavy to setup and manage.
+A static site generator can be heavy to set up and manage.

 There are dependencies to manage - they might have to be upgraded if their are security vulnerabilities or they are no longer available.
 Such as plugins and themes for _Jekyll_.
 And plugins for _Hugo_.
 Plus you probably need a couple of _JavaScript_ or _CSS_ files that either you or a theme added.
 Such as _Query_.
 This _Docsify_ project only needs exactly one _JavaScript_ and one _CSS_ file.

 There is HTML to build locally and on the remote.
 While _Docsify_ needs no dependencies to serve a site, _Jekyll_ sites needs `jekyll` installed and _Hugo_ sites need `hugo` available.

-A static site needs to be customized in depth or needs theme setup which also takes effort.
+A static site needs to be customized in depth or needs a theme set up which also takes effort.
 You may lose or gain functionality when switching between Jekyll themes because they use their own templates and layouts.
 MkDocs is another light alternative but have to install some themes and plugins locally.

 You probably have to add _front matter_ to your doc files so they can inherit from layouts and have the correct metadata like title.